Training Multi-Layer Over-Parametrized Neural Network in Subquadratic Time: Low-Rank Maintenance and Efficient Computation of the Change

-The goal of this section is to present a data structure that maintains the low rank representation of the change of weights in a lazy fashion, so that it can support matrix-vector product query efficiently.
+The goal of this section is to present a data structure that maintains the low-rank representation of the change of weights in a lazy fashion, so that it can support matrix-vector product query efficiently.